 Here are the popular blogging platforms we’ll be comparing in this article.
 If you’re interested in a particular platform, you can click the link to skip ahead in the article.

 Choosing The Best Blogging Platform – What to Look for?

-Before diving in the list, it helps to know what kind of platform you’re looking for.
+Before diving in the list, it is helpful to know what you’re looking for in a blogging platform.

-As a beginner, you’ll want a blogging platform that’s easy to set up, and doesn’t require any coding skills.
+As a beginner, you’ll want a blogging platform that’s easy to set up, has a low learning curve, and doesn’t require any coding skills.

 You’ll also need to think about what kind of blog you want to create, now and in the future.